 - Electrical drawings showing service, fire alarm, exit lighting and emergency lighting where required.

 - The drawings shall clearly indicate what is existing and what changes are proposed.

 - A ground floor plan showing required exits and floor plans of the entire floor(s) where work is contemplated (such as in high rise buildings).

 - The number of stories and there use shall be indicated on the drawings.

 Drawings and specifications shall comply with:

-- Delaware State Fire Prevention Regulations, November 11, 2012
+- Current Delaware State Fire Prevention Regulations, March 11, 2016

 - National Fire Codes (visit the Delaware State Fire Prevention Regulations website for list of adopted codes).